KNOXVILLE

 • Stay connected with the Sports Authority •

-• THE VISION •
+• The vision •

 GEM Community Development Group and Knoxville Area Urban League have partnered to ensure minority participation.

-If you are interested in the proposed construction of a multi-use stadium and surrounding private development, click the button for more information.
+If you are interested in the proposed construction of a multi-use stadium and surrounding private development, click the button below for more information.

 THE SITE

 Denark Construction installed cameras to capture the demolition of structures on the site, and that phase of the project is now complete.
-Click the image arrow to see a time-lapse video on YouTube.
-The cameras will be live again when construction starts in 2023.

 • THE HOT STOVE •